Unexpected downtime is one of the biggest threats to SaaS companies

 While seemingly immune to the whims of natural disasters, pandemics, and politics, SaaS companies rely upon infrastructure that may not be as insulated.
-As their success is built on always-on availability, unexpected downtime is one of their largest threats.
+Dependent upon always-available infrastructure, unexpected downtime is their single most significant threat.

 Service outages can also impact employee productivity.
-For example, if your IT staff needs to work quickly to get systems up and running, they may experience burnout that impacts their standard work.
+For example, your IT staff may experience burnout as they work quickly to get systems up and running, impacting their standard workload.
 Significant downtime may also push out deadlines on revenue-generating projects.
-A single hour of downtime can have lingering effects that directly affect your company’s bottom line.
+Ultimately, even a single hour of downtime can have lingering effects that directly affect your company’s bottom line.

 Is 100% uptime a possibility?

-SaaS reliability is usually given as a percentage of uptime.
-Many companies strive for the “five nines” — 99.999% uptime — which translates to roughly one hour of downtime each year.
-Although a small number, that one hour of downtime could cause major problems if it occurs unexpectedly.
+A percentage of uptime, not downtime, describes SaaS reliability.
+For example, most companies strive for the “five nines” — 99.999% uptime — which translates to roughly one hour of downtime each year.
+Although a small number, even that one hour of downtime may cause significant problems to a SaaS company’s business if it occurs unexpectedly.

-Striving for an annual uptime as close to 100% as possible should be a major goal for every SaaS company.
-Without a backup data center, uptime isn’t guaranteed.
+Striving for an annual uptime as close to 100% as possible should be a primary goal for every SaaS company, and only a disaster recovery data center can guarantee uptime.
 For example, if a natural disaster such as an earthquake knocks your primary data center offline, it could take days to recover, potentially costing millions of dollars.
-Having a fall-back data center in a geographically separate location can prevent that type of catastrophic failure.
+A disaster recovery data center in a geographically separate location would ensure continuity and prevent catastrophic failure.

-How do colocation data centers support emergency preparedness?
+How do disaster recovery data centers support emergency preparedness?

-Aside from natural disasters, colocation data centers also provide world-class protection against man-made sabotage.
-Strong security protocols ensure that only authorized personnel have physical access to the facility and only approved technicians can access your equipment.
+Natural disasters aside, colocation data centers also protect against human threats such as sabotage.
+Robust physical security protocols ensure that only authorized personnel may access the facility and that only approved technicians can access your equipment.

-Where should you locate your backup data center?
+Where should you locate your disaster recovery data center?

 Geographic diversity is essential to any effective disaster recovery plan.
-A hurricane that impacts the east coast is unlikely to harm a backup facility on the west coast, for example.
-This reasoning applies to all kinds of disasters, both natural and manmade.
-Positioning your backup SaaS data center in another region can have other benefits, too.
-For instance, you may be able to take advantage of lower energy costs or better network infrastructure that can’t be matched by local providers.
+For example, a hurricane that impacts the east coast is unlikely to harm a backup facility further inland.
+Positioning your disaster recovery data center in another region has additional benefits.
+For instance, you may be able to take advantage of lower energy costs, more plentiful skilled labor, or superior network infrastructure that local providers can’t match.

-Plus, distributing your resources across several data centers can benefit your customers across the globe.
-Strategically positioning your servers near customer hubs can provide performance levels that modern customers demand.
+Further, distributing your resources across several data centers can benefit your customers across the globe.
+Strategically positioning your servers near customer hubs — the edge — can provide the lower latency that modern customers demand.